221014144/AYESHA-BEAUTY-CREATION/README.md

 # AYESHA-BEAUTY-CREATION
 Hair and skin products

-my name Mario Tetrianu, student number 220023174, the following is our project.
+My name is Memory Mhou, student number 221014144, the following is our project, my name Mario Tetrianu, student number 220023174, the following is our project.

 Project Description